 Some may compare retirement in Florida with that in California because of their similarities in desirable weather and gorgeous beaches.
 But, the good news is that Florida has a much lower cost of living, making retirement in a “paradise” possible for people who may not be able to afford retiring somewhere like California.
 With the extra savings and disposable income, you could travel, spend it on family, or donate it to your favorite charity.
 Just like any state though, there are certain places that are more expensive than others.
 For example, Miami is known to be quite costly to live in.
 There are plenty of other cities and towns to consider for retirement if you don’t want to spend too much.
+Some of the more popular areas to live in Florida include Broward County, Hillsborough County, Dade County, Palm Beach County and Pinellas County.
 Just like California, Florida is a popular vacation destination — so your grandkids, kids, and other loved ones will always look forward to visiting!

 If you are considering retirement in Florida, you might be interested in finding out more information about Florida’s senior living costs, benefits, and facilities.
 Here, you’ll find the essentials on the state’s senior living options, along with the support systems and amenities that each has to offer.
 If you already know where you might want to retire in Florida, feel free to browse through the below list of cities to find the closest senior living options in any city within the state.